Nuclear option: The 60-vote rule

-Validity

-The validity of the nuclear option has been challenged.
-For example, then-Senate Parliamentarian Alan Frumin expressed opposition to the nuclear option in 2005.
-Successive Congressional Research Service reports have made it clear that the use of the nuclear option would by itself "involve violations of Senate rules and practices already in existence".
-However, its validity has not been seriously challenged since being invoked by both parties in 2013 and 2017, at least with regard to invoking cloture on judicial nominations by simple majority vote.

 Terminology

-Republican Party Senator Ted Stevens suggested using a ruling of the chair to defeat a filibuster of judicial nominees in February 2003.
+Republican Senator Ted Stevens suggested using a ruling of the chair to defeat a filibuster of judicial nominees in February 2003.
 The code word for the plan was "Hulk".
 Weeks later, Senator Trent Lott coined the term nuclear option in March 2003 because the maneuver was seen as a last resort with possibly major consequences for both sides.
 The metaphor of a nuclear strike refers to the majority party unilaterally imposing a change to the filibuster rule, which might provoke retaliation by the minority party.

-The alternative term "constitutional option" is often used with particular regard to confirmation of executive and judicial nominations, on the rationale that the United States Constitution requires these nominations to receive the "advice and consent" of the Senate.
+The alternative term "constitutional option" is often used with particular regard to confirmation of executive and judicial nominations, on the theory that the United States Constitution requires these nominations to receive the "advice and consent" of the Senate.
 Proponents of this term argue that the Constitution implies that the Senate can act by a majority vote unless the Constitution itself requires a supermajority, as it does for certain measures such as the ratification of treaties.
-By effectively requiring a supermajority of the Senate to fulfill this function, proponents believe that the current Senate practice prevents the body from exercising its constitutional mandate, and that the remedy is therefore the "constitutional option".
+By effectively requiring a supermajority of the Senate to fulfil this function, proponents believed that (before the changes -- [such as the change made in 2013] -- to require only a simple majority) the previous Senate practice prevented the Senate from exercising its constitutional mandate.
+The remedy was therefore called the "constitutional option".